tuduongquyet/uget-macos/README.md

-Geany for macOS
+uGet for macOS
 ===============
-Geany for macOS is a project that contains all the necessary configuration files, themes, scripts and instructions to create the Geany app bundle and a dmg installer image for macOS.
+uGet for macOS is a project that contains all the necessary configuration files, themes, scripts and instructions to create the uGet app bundle and a dmg installer image for macOS.

 Binaries
 --------
-The macOS binaries can be downloaded from the Geany Releases page:
+The macOS binaries can be downloaded from the uGet Releases page:

 <https://www.geany.org/Download/Releases>

 Configuration
 -------------
-In addition to standard Geany configuration, the macOS bundle creates its own configuration file under `~/.config/geany/geany_mac.conf` upon first start.
+In addition to standard uGet configuration, the macOS bundle creates its own configuration file under `~/.config/geany/geany_mac.conf` upon first start.
 In this configuration file it is for instance possible to override the used theme (light/dark) when autodetection based on